abendrothj/Sigil/VERIFICATION_PROOF.md

 ✅ **Perceptual Hash Tracking is production-ready:**

-- Track videos across all major platforms
+- Track videos across all major platforms (YouTube, TikTok, Facebook, Instagram, Vimeo, Twitter)
-- Survives extreme compression (CRF 28-40)
+- Survives extreme compression (CRF 28-40) with 3-10 bit drift
-- Build forensic evidence database for legal action
+- Build timestamped forensic evidence database for DMCA/copyright claims

-🔬 **Radioactive Data Marking is experimental:**

-- Only works for transfer learning scenarios
-- Not applicable to most real-world AI training
-- Requires further research for full model training
+- Open-source and transparent implementation

+⚠️ **Limitations to be aware of:**

+- Fixed seed means hashes are publicly reproducible
+- Not tested against adversarial removal attacks
+- Collision resistance not quantified on large datasets
+- Rescaling and temporal robustness not fully validated

-### For AI Companies
+### For Platforms and AI Companies

-⚠️ **Perceptual Hash Tracking presents a real tracking risk:**
+⚠️ **Perceptual Hash Tracking presents a legitimate tracking capability:**

-- Perceptual hashes survive standard platform compression
+- Hashes survive standard compression and re-encoding
-- Content creators can build evidence of data usage
+- Content creators can build evidence of unauthorized usage
-- Hash-based detection is difficult to evade without quality loss
+- Detection is difficult to evade without degrading video quality

-✅ **Radioactive Data Marking is currently limited:**

-- End-to-end training destroys radioactive signatures
-- Only vulnerable if using frozen feature extractors
-- Standard training practices avoid this detection method
+- Can be used for DMCA takedowns and legal action

+✅ **Known limitations of the system:**

+- Fixed seed allows anyone to compute hashes
+- Not cryptographically secure against determined attackers
+- Focused on forensic evidence, not prevention

 ---

 ## Future Work

-### Radioactive Data Marking Improvements Needed

-1. **Embed signatures in task-agnostic feature space** (not ImageNet-specific)
-2. **Test adaptive signatures that survive full model training**
-3. **Explore model fingerprinting via weight analysis** (alternative approach)
-4. **Validate detection on real-world AI models** (Midjourney, Stable Diffusion, etc.)

-### Perceptual Hash Tracking Validation Needed
+### Perceptual Hash Tracking - Recommended Validation

-1. **Test adversarial robustness** against targeted removal attacks
+1. **Adversarial robustness testing** - Test against targeted removal attacks by adversaries who know the algorithm
-2. **Quantify collision rate** on large video datasets (UCF-101, Kinetics)
+2. **Large-scale collision analysis** - Quantify false positive rate on datasets like UCF-101 or Kinetics
-3. **Test rescaling robustness** (1080p → 720p → 480p)
+3. **Rescaling robustness** - Test hash stability across resolution changes (1080p → 720p → 480p)
-4. **Test temporal robustness** (frame insertion, deletion, reordering)
+4. **Temporal robustness** - Test against frame insertion, deletion, and reordering attacks
+5. **Cross-platform validation** - Expand testing to more platforms and encoding pipelines

+### Security Improvements

+1. **Implement per-user seed configuration** - Allow users to use their own secret seeds
+2. **Add hash salting** - Per-video salts to prevent precomputed collision databases
+3. **Cryptographic signing** - Layer cryptographic signatures on top of perceptual hashes
+4. **Rate limiting and authentication** - For API deployments

 ---